By Laws

 8.01 Nominating Committee.
 A Nominating Committee consisting of three Directors shall be appointed by the Board of Directors.

-8.05.
-Scrutineers.
+8.05 Scrutineers.
 Where the ballot is required, the Chair shall appoint two (2) scrutineers.
+9. COMMITTEES

 9.01 Committees.
 The Board may from time to time constitute such committees as it deems necessary to assist the directors in carrying on the affairs of the Club and shall prescribe the duties of any such committees.